sstoupin/dtxrd/docs/source/dtxrd.rst

 OPTIONS
 ============

 :-v,      --version:
-       show version of program.
+       show program version

 :-h,      --help:
        show summary of options.

-:-o F, --output=F:
+:-o FILENAME, --output FILENAME:
-       write results to file F (default to stdout)
+       write results to file (default to stdout)

-:-w D, --write=D:
+:-w FILENAME, --write FILENAME:
-       write data to file D (default - no action)
+       write data to file (default: no action)

 :-p, --pi:
-       :math:`\pi` polarization for incident wave (default - :math:`\sigma` polarization)
+       :math:`\pi` polarization for the incident wave (default: :math:`\sigma` polarization)

-:-c, --conv:
+:-c CONST, --conv CONST:
-       convolve data with a virtual instrumental resolution function having FWHM of 1/10 of  the  Darwin  width and report the resulting FWHM of the reflectivity curve
+       convolve the reflectivity curve with a virtual instrument resolution function with FWHM = CONST [urad], plot the result and and report the resulting width of the convoluted curve

+:-s CONST, --syield CONST:
+       calculate shape of the secondary yield curve (e.g., photoelectrons) with escape depth CONST [Angstrom]

+:-z STRING, --zblock STRING:
+       calculate reflectivity/transmissivity curves for a mosaic crystal (uncorrelated block model) with STRING = 't s', where t is the block thickness [um] and s is the standard deviation of misorientation [urad] (assuming Gaussian distribution)

+:-n CONST, --nsteps CONST:
+       CONST - number of points in the angular/energy interval (default: 1000)

 OUTPUT PARAMETERS